THE LAYMAN’S QUANT LEXICON

 Lookback Option

-An exotic option that allows holders to "look back" over time to determine the option’s payoff, typically allowing the holder to choose the most favorable price at which to exercise the option.
+An exotic option allowing holders to "look back" over time to select the most favorable price for exercising the option.

 Log Return